Kunter-Bunt/Marius-Wodtke-Blog/content/post/other/advancedqueries1/index.md

 image: cover.png
 ---

-When it comes to performance optimization I have a single advice to you: Reduce the amount of queries, period.
-Forget about parallelizing, List vs. Array, a StringBuilder or loop unrolling, if you have a loop with a Retrieve inside, its almost always magnitutes more efficient to look at queries than anything else.
+When it comes to performance optimization I have a single piece of advice for you: Reduce the amount of queries, period.
+Forget about parallelizing, List vs. Array, a StringBuilder or loop unrolling, if you have a loop with a Retrieve inside, it's almost always magnitudes more efficient to look at queries than anything else.
 Just because of the latency.
-If you have a loop of 10.000 items with a retrieve inside which takes 50ms, thats 500 seconds.
-There are of course other methods to discuss like ExecuteMultiple and BypassCustomPluginExecution, but queries is the easiest and very efficient optimization to try.
+If you have a loop of 10.000 items with a retrieve inside which takes 50ms, that's 500 seconds.
+There are of course other methods to discuss like ExecuteMultiple and BypassCustomPluginExecution, but queries are the easiest and most efficient optimization to try.

 ## Select Many Relationships
 Using the Navigation Properties of Earlybounds you can load a related entity.
 The following query starts at the account and loads all related contacts.